 Bullying - Bullying is identified as any behavior, verbal or non-verbal, that is intended to cause physical, emotional, psychological, or social harm.
 Bullying may be direct (face to face) or indirect.
-Bullying behaviors that are not addressed generally escalate into more Aggressive behaviors over time.
-These are learned behaviors that can best be addressed by teachers who demonstrate and teach prosocial behaviors.
+Bullying behaviors that are not addressed generally escalate into more by teachers who demonstrate and teach prosocial behaviors.